 Whether it is your New Year’s resolution to start investing or you are hoping to grow your existing portfolio in 2021, it is important to make sure that you invest safely.
-With this in mind, here are five tips from our securities fraud lawyers for individuals who are planning to invest in 2021:
+With this in mind, here are five tips from our investment fraud attorneys for individuals who are planning to invest in 2021:

 Tip #1: Make Sure You Know Your Investment Broker or Advisor